microsounds/microsounds.github.io/readme.md

 This is a kagami template that renders my personal site <https://microsounds.github.io/>
-* `.kagami/macros` may or may not have several hard dependencies on scripts located at <https://microsounds.github.io/notes/dotfiles.htm>
+* Scripts in `.kagami/macros` and `.scripts/` expect one or more components from dotfiles located here: <https://microsounds.github.io/notes/dotfiles.htm>
+	* `~/readme.md` — required to build the page linked above
+	* `~/.local/lib/moonphase-date` — date conversion routines

 ![pic](static/starry.png)